 After hearing the knock, the driver is supposed to race the ghost to the end of the road.
 Sources claim that the three-legged lady doesn’t go down without a fight, as she hits the car during the entire race.
 Another version of this legend includes the kidnapping and murder of a young girl, possibly by a satanic cult (because of course).
 Supposedly the girl’s body was dismembered and her body parts were strewn about the woods.
 The ghost of the girl’s mother is said to have been seen walking up and down Nash Road, carrying the only part of her daughter she could find – her leg.
 Either way, this

 gives us the creeps.

 5. The Witch of Yazoo

-While this legend was popularized by author Willie Morris’ book "Good Old Boy," the story dates back to the late 1800’s.
-According to the legend, an old woman, who lived on the Yazoo River, would torture local fisherman.
-After hearing these reports, the sheriff tried to confront her at which point she gave chase.
-By the time the sheriff caught up to the old lady, she was sinking in quick sand.
+While this legend was popularized by author Willie Morris’ book "Good Old Boy," the story dates back to the late 1800s.
+The legend claims that an old woman, who lived on the Yazoo River, would torture local fishermen.
+After hearing the reports, the sheriff tried to confront her, at which point he gave chase.
+By the time the sheriff caught up to the old lady, she was sinking in quicksand.
 Angered by this turn of events, she vowed to get revenge exclaiming, "In 20 years, I will return and burn this town to the ground!"
 Of course, nobody paid much mind to the threat – that is until 20 years later when a huge fire broke out and destroyed over 300 of the town’s buildings.
-The day after the fire several residents visited the witch’s gave in Glenwood Cemetery at which point they found the large chain around her grave had been broken into two.
+The day after the fire, several residents visited the witch’s grave in Glenwood Cemetery at which point they found the large chain around her grave had been broken into two.
+Could this

 6. Stuckey’s Bridge